Herbicide: Resistance

+One major complication to the use of herbicides for weed control is the ability of plants to evolve herbicide resistance, rendering the herbicides ineffective against target plants.
+Out of 31 known herbicide modes of action, weeds have evolved resistance to 21.
+268 plant species are known to have evolved herbicide resistance at least once.
+Herbicide resistance was first observed in 1957, and since has evolved repeatedly in weed species from 30 families across the globe.
 Weed resistance to herbicides has become a major concern in crop production worldwide.

-Resistance to herbicides is often attributed to lack of rotational programmes of herbicides and to continuous applications of herbicides with the same sites of action.
-Thus, a true understanding of the sites of action of herbicides is essential for strategic planning of herbicide-based weed control.
+Resistance to herbicides is often attributed to overuse as well as the strong evolutionary pressure on the affected weeds.
+Three agricultural practices account for the evolutionary pressure upon weeds to evolve resistance: monoculture, neglecting non-herbicide weed control practices, and reliance on one herbicide for weed control.
+To minimize resistance, rotational programs of herbicide application, where herbicides with multiple modes of action are used, have been widely promoted.
+In particular, glyphosate resistance evolved rapidly in part because when glyphosate use first began, it was continuously and heavily relied upon for weed control.
+This caused incredibly strong selective pressure upon weeds, encouraging mutations conferring glyphosate resistance to persist and spread.

+However, in 2015, an expansive study showed an increase in herbicide resistance as a result of rotation, and instead recommended mixing multiple herbicides for simultaneous application.
+As of 2023, the effectiveness of combining herbicides is also questioned, particularly in light of the rise of non-target site resistance.

-Plants have developed resistance to atrazine and to ALS-inhibitors, and more recently, to glyphosate herbicides.
+Plants developed resistance to atrazine and to ALS-inhibitors relatively early, but more recently, glyphosate resistance has dramatically risen.
 Marestail is one weed that has developed glyphosate resistance.
 Glyphosate-resistant weeds are present in the vast majority of soybean, cotton and corn farms in some U.S. states.
 Weeds that can resist multiple other herbicides are spreading.
 Few new herbicides are near commercialization, and none with a molecular mode of action for which there is no resistance.
 Because most herbicides could not kill all weeds, farmers rotate crops and herbicides to stop the development of resistant weeds.
-During its initial years, glyphosate was not subject to resistance and allowed farmers to reduce the use of rotation.

-A family of weeds that includes waterhemp (Amaranthus rudis) is the largest concern.
 A 2008–2009 survey of 144 populations of waterhemp in 41 Missouri counties revealed glyphosate resistance in 69%.
 Weeds from some 500 sites throughout Iowa in 2011 and 2012 revealed glyphosate resistance in approximately 64% of waterhemp samples.
-The use of other killers to target "residual" weeds has become common, and may be sufficient to have stopped the spread of resistance From 2005 through 2010 researchers discovered 13 different weed species that had developed resistance to glyphosate.
-But since then only two more have been discovered.
+As of 2023, 58 weed species have developed glyphosate resistance.
 Weeds resistant to multiple herbicides with completely different biological action modes are on the rise.
-In Missouri, 43% of samples were resistant to two different herbicides; 6% resisted three; and 0.5% resisted four.
+In Missouri, 43% of waterhemp samples were resistant to two different herbicides; 6% resisted three; and 0.5% resisted four.
 In Iowa 89% of waterhemp samples resist two or more herbicides, 25% resist three, and 10% resist five.

-For southern cotton, herbicide costs has climbed from between $50 and $75 per hectare a few years ago to about $370 per hectare in 2013.
-Resistance is contributing to a massive shift away from growing cotton; over the past few years, the area planted with cotton has declined by 70% in Arkansas and by 60% in Tennessee.
-For soybeans in Illinois, costs have risen from about $25 to $160 per hectare.